ruroru/ring-http-exchange/README.md

-The main motivation for this is to support starting a small HTTP server inside an application which itself isn't necessary primarily a web app, while avoiding adding any new dependencies on the classpath (apart from ring-core).
+The main motivation for this is to support starting a small HTTP server inside an application which itself isn't necessary primarily a web app, while avoiding adding any new major dependencies on the classpath.

 ## Usage